 Locking the foundation wall to the rim joist will prevent soil pressure from pushing the top of the wall inward, away from this perimeter framing.

 Because the ArmorLock® system takes up very little space, there’s usually no need to relocate ductwork and other basement equipment.

 Use CarbonArmor® wall stitches to reinforce wall crack repairs

 A cracked foundation wall can be repaired using polyurethane injection, epoxy or patching mortar to fill and seal the crack.
 Whichever technique is used, the repair can be reinforced using CarbonArmor® strips in a wall stitch repair.
 Your Baird Foundation Repair technician will epoxy a series of strips across the crack, significantly improving the overall stability of the wall.

 To make a solid crack repair even stronger and more stable, you can’t beat the performance offered by CarbonArmor® wall stitches.

 Make sure your home is supported by a stable foundation from Baird Foundation Repair

 We specialize in a variety of permanent solutions for stabilizing the foundation, repairing wall cracks, and straightening bowing basement walls.
 Don’t wait until the problem gets worse.
-Contact Baird Foundation Repair to speak with our team of experts or contact us and schedule an inspection and estimate for reinforcing your foundation.
+Contact Baird Foundation Repair to schedule an inspection and estimate for reinforcing your foundation.